 With iOS, open Podcasts, go to Library > Downloaded Episodes, swipe left on the episode you want to remove, then tap Remove.
 To re-download, open Podcasts, search for the podcast you want and tap on it, then tap Available Episodes, then on the plus sign next to the episode you want to download, then on the download symbol when it appears.

 If you use another app to download podcasts, such as Audioboom or Pocket Casts, you'll have to follow a different process to delete them, but it should be straightforward.

 Reduce the amount of space pre-installed apps take up

 Pre-installed apps are the cockroaches of the app world – you can’t vanquish them, no matter how much you dislike them.
-(Unless, that is, you go nuclear and ‘root’ your Android phone or ‘jailbreak’ your iPhone, which essentially means you gain access to your device’s entire system, not just the user interface - this is likely to void your warranty and may well do your phone a mischief, so ISN'T recommended).
+(Unless, that is, you go nuclear and ‘root’ your Android phone or ‘jailbreak’ your iPhone, which essentially gaining access to your device’s entire system, not just the user interface - this is likely to void your warranty and may do your phone a mischief, so ISN'T recommended).

 What you can do is disable pre-installed apps.
 While they’ll still be on your phone, any updates will be undone, they will no longer receive new updates, the data they’ve gathered will be deleted and they won't run in the background anymore.
 And while again this is unlikely to save you a huge amount of space, every little helps

 To disable apps that came pre-installed on your Android phone, open Settings and tap Apps & notifications > [app name] > Disable > Disable app.
 To re-enable, open Settings, tap Apps & notifications > [app name] > Enable.